 Not only because I find it fascinating to visit world-famous archaeological sites, explore beautiful seaside villages, and offer our travelers unforgettable moments of the stunning natural beauty drenched of the blue Aegean Sea, but also because I have many memories going back to my childhood associated with all these stops.

-If pressed to decide, I would narrow it down to three places which, I believe, best represent this tour.
+If pressed to decide, I would narrow it down to three places that, I believe, best represent this tour.
 First, riding the cogwheel train through the gorge of Vouraikos, a place that combines the beauty of the mountains, the magic of the rivers with their crystal-clear waters, and the man-made tunnels carved into the rocks.
 Then the site of Olympia, where visitors can run on the same ground that the first Olympic athletes did almost 2,500 years ago.
-And finally, the island of Hydra, with its picturesque town, winding streets where no motorized vehicles are allowed, and its beautiful beaches, where visitors can swim in the clear blue waters of the Aegean Sea or relax under the Greek sun with a long refreshing drink in hand — pure bliss.
+And finally, the island of Hydra, with its picturesque town, winding streets where no motorized vehicles are allowed, and its beautiful beaches, where visitors can swim in the clear blue waters of the Aegean or relax under the Greek sun with a long refreshing drink in hand — pure bliss.

 What do you do when you're not leading tours?